NecipAkgz/fhevm-example-factory/docs/basic/fhe-operations/fhe-add.md

       FhevmType.euint8, // Specify the encrypted type
       encryptedAplusB,
       contractAddress, // The contract address
-      bob, // The user wallet
+      bob // The user wallet
     );

     expect(clearAplusB).to.equal(a + b);